-Objective: (2) Improve planning for and management of agricultural lands and rural areas.
+COUNTYWIDE POLICY PLAN S N/S N/A (Key: $S = Supportive$ , $N/S = Not Supportive$ , $N/A = Not Applicable$ ) Objective: (2) Improve planning for and management of agricultural lands and rural areas.
 X Policies: (a) Protect prime, productive, and potentially productive agricultural lands to maintain the islands' agricultural and rural identities and economies.
 X (b) Provide opportunities and incentives for self-sufficient and subsistence homesteads and farms.
 X (c) Discourage developing or subdividing agriculturally designated lands when non-agricultural activities would he primary uses.
 X (d) Conduct agricultural-development planning to facilitate robust and sustainable agricultural activities.
 X Implementing Actions: (a) Inventory and protect prime, productive, and potentially productive agricultural lands from competing non-agricultural land uses.
 X

 Discussion: Honua'ula will not reduce the inventory of agriculturally significant lands.
-As discussed in Section 3.3 (Soils), the Property is rated "E" and unclassified under the LSB classification system and is not classified under the ALISH classification system, indicating
+As discussed in Section 3.3 (Soils), the Property is rated "E" and unclassified under the LSB classification system and is not classified under the ALISH classification system, indicating that the Property is not agriculturally significant.

-COUNTYWIDE POLICY PLAN S N/S N/A (Key: $S = Supportive$, $N/S = Not Supportive$, $N/A = Not Applicable$) that the Property is not agriculturally significant.
-Objective: (3) Design all developments to be in harmony with the environment and to protect each community's sense of place.
-X Policies: (a) Support and provide incentives for green building practices.
-X (b) Encourage the incorporation of green building practices and technologies into all government facilities to the extent practicable.
-X (c) Protect and enhance the unique architectural and landscape characteristics of each Community Plan Area, small town, and neighborhood.
-X (d) Ensure that adequate recreational areas, open spaces, and public-gathering places are provided and maintained in all urban centers and neighborhoods.
-X (e) Ensure business districts are distinctive, attractive, and pedestrian-friendly destinations.
-X (f) Use trees and other forms of landscaping along rights-of-way and within parking lots to provide shade, beauty, urban-heat reduction, and separation of pedestrians from automobile traffic in accordance with community desires.
-X (g) Where appropriate, integrate public-transit, equestrian, pedestrian, and bicycle facilities, and public rights-of-way as design elements in new and existing communities.
-X (h) Ensure better connectivity and linkages between land uses.
-X (i) Adequately buffer and mitigate noise and air pollution in mixed-use areas to maintain residential quality of life.
-X (j) Protect rural communities and traditional small towns by regulating the footprint, locations, site planning, and design of structures.
-X (k) Support small-town revitalization and preservation.
-X (l) Facilitate safe pedestrian access, and create linkages between destinations and within parking areas.
-X Implementing Actions: (a) Establish design guidelines and standards to enhance urban and rural environments.
+Objective: (3) Design all developments to be in harmony with the environment and to protect ea community's sense of place. nch X Policies: (a) Support and provide incentives for green building practices.
+X (b) Encourage the incorporation of green building practices and technologies into government facilities to the extent practicable. all X (c) Protect and enhance the unique architectural and landscape characteristics of ea Community Plan Area, small town, and neighborhood. nch X (d) Ensure that adequate recreational areas, open spaces, and public-gathering place are provided and maintained in all urban centers and neighborhoods. ces X (e) Ensure business districts are distinctive, attractive, and pedestrian-friend destinations. dly X (f) Use trees and other forms of landscaping along rights-of-way and within parking to provide shade, beauty, urban-heat reduction, and separation of pedestrians from automobile traffic in accordance with community desires. (g) Where appropriate, integrate public-transit, equestrian, pedestrian, and bicyc facilities, and public rights-of-way as design elements in new and existi communities. (h) Ensure better connectivity and linkages between land uses.
+X (i) Adequately buffer and mitigate noise and air pollution in mixed-use areas maintain residential quality of life. to X (j) Protect rural communities and traditional small towns by regulating the footpri locations, site planning, and design of structures. int, X (k) Support small-town revitalization and preservation.
+X (l) Facilitate safe pedestrian access, and create linkages between destinations and with parking areas. hin X

+COUNTYWIDE POLICY PLAN S N/S N/A (Key: $S = Supportive$ , $N/S = Not Supportive$ , $N/A = Not Applicable$ ) Implementing Actions: (a) Establish design guidelines and standards to enhance urban and rural environments.
 X (b) Provide funding for civic-center and civic-space developments.
 X (c) Establish and enhance urban forests in neighborhoods and business districts.
 X